gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/automatically-connect-to-https-git-repositories-with-self-signed-ssl-certificates-or-other-ssl-issues-gij-cloud.md

 Perform full feature integration with HTTPS git repositories that have self-signed SSL certificates or other SSL issues.

-For this guide, we will use GitLab Server as an example:
+For this guide, we use GitLab Server as an example:

 1. On your Jira dashboard, go to menu Apps ➜ **Git Integration: Manage Git repositories**.
-The following page is displayed.
+The following page appears.

     ![](/wp-content/uploads/gij-gitcloud-managed-ui-integrations-page-2025.png)

-2. On the Git host service selection screen, click on **GitLab server** then click on **GitLab Server (CE/EE) APIv4** to select this integration type.
+2. On the Git host service selection screen, click **GitLab server**, then click **GitLab Server (CE/EE) APIv4** to select this integration type.

     ![](/wp-content/uploads/gij-gitcloud-add-integration-type-gitlab-server-sel-2025.png)